kellsaro/docs/docs/algorithms.md

 The actual code of the algorithm, must be written in Ruby, parameters can be accessed by their names.

+The code of an algortihm is located into snippets.
+See more of this on: [Snippet section](snippets.md)

 ### Algorithm's Store Output

 If checked Cenit will attempt to store the output of the algorithm on a DataType record (or records if the output is an array).